timfayz/SEM/docs/explanation.md

  padding: 5px;
 }
 ```
-For now you can think of mixes like a regular classes as we usually do (`.header`, `.footer` etc).
+While you can think of mixes like a regular classes as we usually do (`.header`, `.nav` etc).
 Underscore is used to visually separate one property classes and the combination of several ones.
-The decision was made because `_abstract-name` isn't really self-descriptive and can imply anything like a "black-box" when reading other people's HTML code or even your own after quite more time.
+The decision was made because unlike `clr-black` the `_abstract-name` isn't really *self-descriptive*; it can imply anything like a "black-box" when we read other people's HTML code or even our own after quite more time.
 Other important details around mix we discuss later.
 Move on.

 ### Set
 Here is the last main concept - **set**.
 Set is a **group of elements or mixes**.
 Add the previous mixes, some more elements and see the result: